Netflix’s ‘Cowboy Bebop’ reignites a debate: Is Jet Black a Black anime character?

 The original “Cowboy Bebop” does feature explicitly dark-skinned characters the Netflix version made sure to include.
 And in the accompanying art book, “The Jazz Messengers,” series creator Shinichiro Watanabe said that when developing the anime, he “paid a lot of attention to skin color.”
 But the original anime never mentions or discusses race; it stands to reason that in a near future where Earth was all but obliterated, its ideas about race would have vanished along with it.

 That makes “Cowboy Bebop” part of a larger phenomenon observed by scholars like Amy Lu, associate professor at Northeastern University.
-For her 2006 master’s thesis at the University of North Carolina at Chapel Hill, Lu asked more than 1,000 people to identify the race of nearly 350 anime protagonists, based solely on images of their faces.
+In a 2009 study, Lu asked more than 1,000 people to identify the race of nearly 350 anime protagonists, based solely on images of their faces.
 “Cowboy Bebop’s” Spike Spiegel was one of them.
 In the original anime, Spike “did mention that he was born on Mars, but he never talks about where his parents came from or his cultural heritage,” Lu says.
 (Similarly, all the show specifies about Jet is that he’s from a Jupiter satellite, Ganymede.)

 So Lu classified Spike as “other.”
 But Asian survey respondents were more likely to say that Spike was Asian, based on his skin color.
 And White participants tended to guess that Spike was White, based on his eye shape.
 (John Cho plays Spike in the new Netflix show.)